SAP/ownid-developer-tutorial/src/server-sdk.md

 #### Enable Recovery feature

-To enable Recovery feature, you need to call `builder.UseAccountRecovery` and pass class which implement interface as a type parameters at `Startup.ConfigureServices` method:
+To enable Recovery feature, you need to call `builder.UseAccountRecovery` and pass class which implements interface as a type parameters at `Startup.ConfigureServices` method:

 ```cs
 public class Startup